Learn more about Teaching Climate Literacy and Energy Awareness»

 About the Science

-- Four slides that introduce the greenhouse effect.
-Three videos are offered to "explore more".
+- Four slides that introduce the greenhouse effect and some greenhouse gases.
 Simple visual and text explanation of the natural greenhouse effect and how human activities are intensifying this effect.

 About the Pedagogy